What is a community/feral cat?

 Lucky Cats of Lake Norman

-For more information on national TNR resources:
+For more information on national TNR resources and tips:

 Alley Cat Allies